davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: The algorithm continues to work even if a some nodes crash.

 If designing an algorithm that checks all these boxes sounds easy, believe me, it's not!
 But if it sounds daunting, rest assured it is indeed possible.
-It took a lot of smart people a very long time to find a solution, but they did find one in the end.
-This problem is hard, but solvable.
+It took a lot of intelligent people a long time to find a solution, but they did find one in the end.
+This problem is hard, but solvable!

 ## A Programming Interface

-Given what we now know aobut requirements, let's think about what kind of API we give applications who want to use the consensus algorithm we're about to invent.
+Given what we now know about requirements, let's think about what kind of API we want give to clients of our consensus algorithm.
 Maybe it'll tell us something important about how to structure our implementation.

-We said before that consensus algorithms collect proposals, choose one, and replicate it to everyone in the network.
+If we want the conflict-resolution property to really make sense, we need to collect proposals separately from deciding on which proposal to accept.
 So we probably want to split our interface into two methods:

 * **propose()**: offers the consensus system a value you'd like to change the state to
 * **query()**: ask the consensus system what value the state actually was changed to

-Code that wants to update the shared state first calls **propose** with the desired final state, followed by **query** to see what value was chosen.
+Code that wants to update the shared state first calls **propose** with the value it'd prefer, followed by **query** to see what value was chosen.
 Code that just wants to read the shared state can skip **propose** and just call **query**.
 The consensus system guarantees every **query** call returns the same value, as required by the coherence and no-decoherence rules.

-Let's see how this would work in practice.
-Consider the lock server example from before:

-We can make this work by defining a shared variable called `owner`, which is defined as the ID of the node which currently holds the lock, or `null` if no node currently holds it.
+For example, think about the lock server example from before: we could make that work by defining a shared consensus variable called `owner`, which is defined as:

+* the ID of the node which currently holds the lock
+* `null` if nobody has the lock yet

 Initially, `owner` is null.
 When a node wants to acquire the lock, it proposes its own ID as the value of `owner`, and then calls query to see whether it got the lock, like this:

 ```
 // returns true if this node got the lock, false otherwise